Taking a picture or video of a nude or partially nude person is a serious crime.

 Under Michigan law, “Surveillance” means secretly observing another person’s activities to spy upon and invade the person’s privacy.
 In addition to secretly observing someone, capturing images of them surreptitiously is illegal.
 The potential penalties substantially increase for distributing these images or videos of a nude or partially nude person.

-Michigan has enacted laws punishing intrusions into the privacy of others.
+Michigan has enacted laws punishing intrusions into the privacy of others including taking a video of a nude or partially nude person.
 Judges and prosecutors take privacy very seriously.
 Laws cover secretly “surveilling” and capturing images of a private nature without knowing the surveilled person.
 The government prosecutes these offenses to the fullest extent of the law, and sentences frequently include jail or prison time.
 Just because jail might be common doesn’t mean there is no hope.
 Some great lawyers have a track record and reputation for defending these charges zealously and successfully.

 What is expressly prohibited?